 Some clues to keep in mind when finding a school in Costa Blanca:

 - In Spain, the main education language is Spanish (Castellano) but regarding the residential autonomous region, the co-official local language comes additionally.
-In Costa Blanca, being a part of the Valencian Community, Valencian language is the co-official language.
+In Costa Blanca, being a part of the Valencian Community, the Valencian language is the co-official language.
 That means, learning Valencian is compulsory and some classes in schools like history, natural science, etc. are in this language.
-This won’t be the case, for example in neighbor city Murcia, as Spanish is the only official language in this autonomous region.
+This won’t be the case, for example in neighboring city Murcia, as Spanish is the only official language in this autonomous region.

 - Before starting your search, make a wish list of your expectations.
 The curriculum, the language, the preferences of your kids in terms of extracurricular activities like sports, arts, science, etc. and make a shortlist of schools.
 Arrange a visit to the schools in your shortlist to ask in detail the issues such as subjects taught, numbers of pupils in the class, special immersion programs for new students, school hours, and so on.

 - If you have some options for schools in mind, normally the first application period is May in this region.
 Also, it is possible to apply out of this period, but the options might be limited.
 For most of the well-known colleges, especially public or semi-public ones (concerto), you may face a waiting list.
 So, it is important to track the application times.

 - If you are planning to enroll your kid in a public school, it may be a good idea to go with a Spanish speaking person to have better communication and not skip the details.
 In most public schools, it may be hard to find an administrator or secretariat who speaks English fluently.

 - Here the most important thing for choosing the state schools will be based on your residential address as you will be allocated to the closest school in the area.